-All complaints shall be placed in Step 1 informal resolution status for forty-five (45)

-days unless both the University and UFF agree otherwise.
+All complaints shall be placed in Step 1 informal resolution status for forty-five (45) days unless both the University and UFF agree otherwise.
 During the Step 1 informal resolution period, efforts to resolve the complaint informally shall be made.
 Upon request of the complainant or complainant's representative, the University representative shall, during the Step 1 informal resolution period, arrange an informal meeting between the appropriate administrator and the complainant.
 The complainant shall have the right to representation by the UFF or legal counsel during attempts at informal resolution of the complaint.
 Any party bringing legal counsel to the informal meeting shall provide at least five (5) days advance written notice to all other parties.
-If the complaint is not satisfactorily resolved during the Step 1 informal resolution period, the complainant may give written notice to the President or designee requesting Step 2 review within thirty (30) days from the expiration of the Step 1 period.
-If the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period or any extension of that period, the complaint shall be deemed informally resolved and shall not be processed further.
+If the complainant may give written notice to the President or designee requesting Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period.
+If the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant does not request a Step 2 review within thirty (30) days from the expiration of the Step 1 informal resolution period, the complainant shall be deemed informally resolved and shall not be processed further.

-(D) Step 2.

-- (1) Meeting.
+- (D) Step 2. - (1) Meeting.
 The President or designee and the complainant and/or the complainant's representative shall meet no sooner than ten (10) days and no later than thirty (30) days following receipt of the complainant's request for a Step 2 meeting.
-At the Step 2 meeting, the complainant shall have the right to present any evidence in support of the complaint, and the complainant and/or the complainant's representative or the complainant's legal counsel and the President or designee shall discuss the complaint.
+At the Step 2 meeting, the complainant shall have the right to present any evidence in support of the complainant, and the complainant and/or the complainant's representative or the complainant's legal counsel and the President or designee shall discuss the complaint.
 Any party bringing legal counsel to the Step 2 meeting shall provide at least five (5) days advance written notice to all other parties. - (a) Decision.
 The President or designee shall issue a written decision, stating the reasons therefore, to complainant's Step 2 representative within fifteen (15) days following conclusion of the Step 2 meeting.
 A copy of the decision shall be sent to the complainant, to the complainant's representative and to UFF if complainant elected self-representation or representation by legal counsel. - (b) Documents.
 The President or designee shall make available to the complainant or the complainant's representative all documentation referenced in the Step 2 decision prior to its issuance.
 All documents referred to in the Step 2 decision and any additional documents presented by the complainant shall be attached to the decision, together with a list of these documents.
 In advance of the Step 2 meeting, the complainant shall have the right, upon written request, to a copy of any identifiable documents relevant to the complaint.